jamesjnadeau/addisoncountyfielddays/content/exhibits-handg/Open_Horse_Show.md

 51. Very Small Equines <44 inches Obstacle driving Course *
 52. Therapeutic Riding Trail

-\*\**Benefit class to be done directly after lunch, pay at the gate (5$ donation or more if rider would like), to help a local charity or rider.
+if rider would like, to help a local charity or rider.
 Open to beginners and up.
-This will be a fun class ie: command class, Simon Says, etc. To be announced at the show. **\***
+This will be a fun class ie: command class, Simon Says, etc. To be announced at the show. *****

-**Therapeutic Riding - See explanation on Monday's class list.**

-\*\**Novice Rider is an individual over 18 years old and in their first year of showing and will only be competing against others at the walk/trot.
+***Novice Rider is an individual over 18 years old and in their frst year of showing and will only be competing against others at the walk/trot.

 DRAFT HORSE SHOW
 Friday, August {friday}, {year} — 9:30 am. — Saturday, August {saturday}, {year} — 9:30 am.